webpack/webpack.js.org/src/content/configuration/dev-server.md

 `number` `string`

-Tells clients connected to `devServer` to use provided socket port.
+Tells clients connected to `devServer` to use the provided socket port.

 __webpack.config.js__